-In 2018, the number of traffic accident fatalities in Japan was 3,694 people, the lowest total since the National Police Agency started recording statistics in 1948.
-However, elderly people aged 65 or older accounted for 54.7% of these fatalities a percentage that has remained at a stubbornly high level for the past ten years.
-Broken down by situation, pedestrians and vehicle passengers make up the majority of fatalities, followed by people on motorcycles and then people riding bicycles.
+In 2019, the number of traffic accident fatalities in Japan was 3,215 people, the lowest total since the National Police Agency started recording statistics in 1948.
+However, as in the previous year, elderly people aged 65 or older continued to account for more than half of these fatalities keeping that percentage at a stubbornly high level.
+Broken down by situation, pedestrians and vehicle passengers continue to make up the majority of fatalities, followed by people on motorcycles and then people riding bicycles.

 These circumstances are spurring Japanese government efforts to introduce driver assistance technologies that are effective at preventing traffic accidents.
-In March 2018, the Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) was the first government agency in the world to establish guidelines for an emergency driving stop system expanded to pull over on the road shoulder.
-This system uses autonomous driving technology to bring the vehicle as far onto the shoulder of the road as possible and then stop it if the driver is unable to continue driving due to a medical emergency.
-As a part of its measures to prevent traffic accidents by elderly drivers, MLIT established a national system in April to certify that automatic emergency braking systems for passenger vehicles have a certain level of performance at the request of automakers.
-In addition,
+In March 2018, the Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) was the first government agency in the world to establish guidelines for systems (driver emergency response systems expanded to pull over on the road shoulder) that use autonomous driving technology to bring the vehicle as far onto the shoulder of the road as possible and then stop it if the driver is unable to continue driving due to a medical emergency.
+Furthermore, as a part of its measures to prevent traffic accidents by elderly drivers, MLIT established a national system to certify that collision mitigation braking systems for passenger vehicles have a certain level of performance.
+This was done at the request of automakers and implemented in April.

-UN Regulation No. 144 - Accident Emergency Call Systems (AECS) was adopted by the United Nations Economic Commission for Europe (UNECE) World Forum for Harmonization of Vehicle Regulations (WP29).
-MLIT announced in July that the same standard will be introduced in Japan starting in 2020.
-Furthermore, UN Regulation No. 79 - Uniform Provisions Concerning the Approval of Vehicles with Regard to Steering Equipment was also adopted by WP29 a new international standard concerning lane change support functions while the driver is holding the steering wheel.
-MLIT announced in October that the same standard will be introduced in Japan starting in 2021.
+In addition, the MLIT announced that Japan would introduce UN Regulation No. 144 - Accident Emergency Call Systems (AECS) adopted by the United Nations Economic Commission for Europe (UNECE) World Forum for Harmonization of Vehicle Regulations (WP.29) starting in 2020, and the new international standard stipulated in UN Regulation No. 79 - Uniform Provisions Concerning the Approval of Vehicles with Regard to Steering Equipment concerning support functions for lane changes while the driver is holding the steering wheel in 2021.
+Revisions to the Road Transport Vehicle Act and the Road Traffic Act successively approved during the 2019 ordinary Diet session will lift the ban on level 3 autonomous driving in Japan in 2020.

-In fiscal 2018, the Japan New Car Assessment Program (JNCAP) added pedestrian automatic emergency braking systems used at night with streetlights, highperformance main-beam headlamps, and acceleration suppression devices when the accelerator is depressed by mistake, to the preventive safety performance evaluation.
-Starting in fiscal 2019, pedestrian automatic emergency braking systems used at night without streetlights will also be added to the evaluation items.
+In fiscal 2018, the Japan New Car Assessment Program (JNCAP) added pedestrian collision mitigation braking systems used at night with streetlights, highperformance front headlights, and acceleration suppression devices when the accelerator is depressed by mistake, to the active safety performance evaluation.
+Starting in fiscal 2019, pedestrian collision mitigation braking systems used at night without streetlights have been added to the evaluation items.